 Note that not all forms have all the above document types available.
 Those that are available are included.

 eForms, and other digital forms services, do have paid subscription options that allow you to create step-by-step professional-quality POA documents online.
 This does require that you create an account and place a credit card on file.

 **Note the signature requirements at the end of each POA description.
 For a notary public, all involved parties must appear in person at the signing.**

-- Medical Power of Attorney.
-Also called Florida Designation of Health Care Surrogate, and known as a Healthcare POA or healthcare proxy, this document gives your loved one the ability to appoint someone to make medical care decisions if they are unconscious, incapacitated, or mentally incompetent.
+Medical Power of Attorney.
+Also known as Health Care Representative Agreement, or more commonly as a Healthcare POA or healthcare proxy, this document gives your loved one the ability to appoint someone to make medical care decisions if they are unconscious, incapacitated, or mentally incompetent.
 The appointed person will be able to access medical records, speak to healthcare professionals, and make healthcare judgments and medical decisions based on your loved one’s treatment (or non-treatment) preferences.
 A Medical POA is a crucial component of advance care planning, allowing your loved one to ensure that their healthcare preferences are honored.
 It is important that the person selected be willing to advocate – even against opposition from others – for your loved one’s healthcare wishes.
-Requires two (2) witnesses.
+Requires two (2) witnesses OR a notary public.